 Ex-Dividend

 The status when dividend rights have been removed from a stock.
-Buying on or after the ex-dividend date means missing that quarter's dividend.
+Buying on or after the ex-dividend date means missing that quarter's dividend, making it a critical date for timing investments.

 📝 Definition